warrendeleon/rn-warrendeleon/docs/planning/user-stories/stories/US-001-smooth-responsive-interactions.md

 ❌ Adds complexity with useMemo/useCallback/React.memo
 ❌ Requires discipline with dependency arrays
-❌ Marginal memory overhead from memoization caches
+❌ Marginal memory overhead from memoisation caches
 ❌ May need refactoring if component logic changes

 **Trade-off**: Slight code complexity increase for significant UX improvement.
 The benefits far outweigh the costs.